-Prime Minister Narendra Modi today embarked on a three-day visit to Japan during which the two countries are expected to sign a civil nuclear deal besides discussing ways to step up cooperation in areas like trade, investment and security.
+Prime Minister Narendra Modi today began a three-day visit to Japan.
+The two countries as expected to sign a civil nuclear agreement.
+They will also discuss ways to boost cooperation in trade, investment, and security.

 In his second visit to Japan as Prime Minister, Modi will be holding the annual Summit meeting with his counterpart Shinzo Abe and have an audience with the Emperor of Japan in Tokyo.